 - Install gutters to route rainwater away from the house.

-- Adjust sprinkler areas based upon water need.
+- Adjust sprinkler areas based on water needs.

 - Is your neighbor over-watering.. tell him to stop!